ryanwarrick/spotify-playlist-utility/README.md

 # Spotify-Playlist-Utility

-Spotify-Playlist-Utility is a Python tool to archive, restore, & shuffle Spotify playlists.
+Spotify-Playlist-Utility is a Python command-line utility to archive, restore, & shuffle Spotify playlists.

 Spotify's service has a few feature gaps.
 Fortunately, they offer a fairly nice Web API.
 To fill in these gaps, I developed a Python cmd-line utility that offers the following features:
 * Export: Spotify Saved (Liked) Tracks -> CSV track listing